Mount Islip: The perfect hike for beginners in Angeles Forest

 The trailhead for Mount Islip is directly across the street from Mount Williamson.
 You cross the street, and it’s a pretty easy hike – about 3 1/2 miles to the summit.
 Most of the trail is a segment of the Pacific Crest Trail (PCT).

-You follow an easy path with some tree cover and eventually get to a dirt road that leads to a well-developed campground complete with picnic tables and nice bathrooms.
+I followed an easy path with some tree cover and eventually got to a dirt road that leads to a well-developed campground, complete with picnic tables and nice bathrooms.
 It might be somewhere I’d go back and take folks for some fun winter camping.
 Past the campground, about another mile, you come to a half-built structure on Mount Islip.
 It’s a great, easy day hike with a beautiful view at the end.